 There are so many figures you can derive from the "Company CDR's" call data spreadsheet.
 Every business has different goals and uses for the information you can extrapolate from this report.
 To give you an idea of how to refine your Company's CDRs data-dump this article will show you how we, at net2phone Canada, use our add-on.

-- They allow you to summarize data quickly.
+- Allow you to summarize data quickly.

-- They provide easy refreshes for break-down summaries.
+- Provide easy refreshes for break-down summaries.

-- They are more accurate than filters.
+- Generally provides more accurate information than solely using filters.

 EXAMPLE USE CASE